ZeroCM/zcm/docs/zcmtypesys.md

 ### Array Types

 Array types are encoded as a simple series of the element type.
-The econding does *NOT* include a length field for the the dimensions.
+The encoding does *NOT* include a length field for the dimensions.
 For static array dimensions, the size is already known by the decoder.
 For dynamic array dimensions, the size is encoded in another field (as mandated by the grammar).
 For these reasons, there is zero encoding overhead for arrays.
 This includes nested types.